ietf-wg-sidrops/charter/sidrops-charter-02.md

 encouraging deployment of the SIDR technologies while ensuring as secure of a global routing system, as possible, during the transition.

+The SIDROPS WG is focused on deployment and operational issues, their mitigations, and experiences  with SIDR technologies that are part of the global routing system, as well as the repositories and CA systems that form part of the SIDR architecture.

-SIDROPS develops guidelines for the operation of SIDR-aware networks, and provides operational guidance on how to deploy and operate SIDR technologies in existing and new networks.
-It also develops protocol and protocols extensions that are considered important to improve efficiency and security of SIDR, like for instance Autonomous System Provider Authorization (ASPA).
+SIDROPS develops guidelines for the operation of SIDR-aware networks and provides operational guidance on how to deploy and operate SIDR technologies in existing and new networks.
+It also develops protocol and protocols extensions to improve operational efficiency and security of SIDR such as Autonomous System Provider Authorization (ASPA) and reliable cache synchronization mechanims.
 The WG is also responsible for the maintenance of Resource Public Key Infrastructure (RPKI) to Router protocol.

 In the space of SIDROPS, the term operators will encompass a range